-Besides the ever famous St Peter’s Basilica, Rome is home to some of the world’s most beautiful and breathtaking churches.
+We would like to start off this article by saying that although St Peter’s Basilica is one of the most spectacular churches in the world, it is located in the Vatican City, not in Rome.
+So we will keep to our word and talk about some of the most breathtaking churches in the city of Rome.
+The Eternal City is home to some of the world’s most beautiful and breathtaking churches.
 It has over 900 churches in all.
 Earlier, Rome’s churches used to attract pilgrims from all over the world primarily for the purpose of a pilgrimage.
 But today, most visitors flock to Rome to witness the exquisite artistry of these edifices.
 Here you’ll find a list of churches that stand out from the crowd.

 Built in 440, the Basilica di Santa Maria, dedicated to Mother Mary, is an important and ancient one.
 Its 5th century murals on the arch above the altar illustrate scenes from The Old Testament.
 Every year in August, thousands of white flower petals are showered from the ceiling of the Basilica to commemorate the legend of the snowfall in summer.